antrikshdhand/currency-converter/README.md

 - view current exchange rates of popular currencies, and
 - view historical exchange rate data

 Admins of the application are responsible for setting which currencies are popular and adding and updating currencies and their exchange rates.
-All data is persistant and is stored in a local SQLite database.
+All data is persistent and is stored in a local SQLite database.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>